Discrete-Time Quantum Walks and Graph Structures: Models

 With initial state $e_{1,3}$, after one iteration, the system will be in the state

 The above coin is called the \textsl{Fourier coin}:

 Another common choice would be the \textsl{Grover coin}:

 This coin treats the neighbors in a simple way -- an arc $(u,v)$ stays at current position with amplitude $2/d$, and moves to any other outgoing arc of $u$ with amplitude $2/d-1$.
 Hence it is indifferent to the linear order $f_u$.
 The famous algorithm, Grover's search, can be formulated as an arc-reversal walk on the looped $K_n$, with coin $-G$ assigned to the marked vertex, and coin $G$ to the unmarked ones.
+This reformulation was first made by Szegedy \cite{Szegedy2004}.